usgs-coupled/phreeqc3/README.Linux.txt

        A program for speciation, batch-reaction, one-dimensional
             transport, and inverse geochemical calculations

 This file describes batch versions of PHREEQC version 3 for Linux.
-The "Linux" versions (32- and 64-bit) contain an executable file compiled for Linux, whereas the "source" version has no executable file, but has the files necessary to configure and compile PHREEQC on any Unix operating system.
+The @M32@ (32-bit) and @M64@ (64-bit) versions, referred to as "Linux" versions, contain an executable file compiled for Linux, whereas the plain .tar.gz version, referred to as the "source" version, has no executable file, but has the files necessary to configure and compile PHREEQC on any Unix operating system.

-Instructions for installing, executing, and testing on Windows operating systems are provided below.
+Instructions for installing, executing, and testing on Linux operating systems are provided below.
 After installation, see the root or doc directory of the PHREEQC installation for summary information on PHREEQC in phreeqc.txt and the new features and bug fixes in RELEASE.TXT.